 Remember to fallback to

 hll_empty(x, y) when the set is empty.
-Be sure to provide matching
+Again, be sure to provide matching

-Nobody wants nulls and integers, so coalesce to zero.
-Likely you'll want a BigInt as if you were using small integers, you'd likely not be using HLL.
+When dealing with analytics visualization, few systems work with both nulls and integers so remember to coalesce to zero.
+You'll also likely want to cast to BigInt as if you were using small integers, you'd probably not be using HLL.